Posts Tagged ‘Faulkner’

 April 25th, 2013 | Writing | journalpulp | 3 Comments

 Actually, there are many reasons — many more than five — that I’ll keep reading your story, but there are also at least as many reasons I won’t.
-(For example: He had nothing in the way of a like God-concept, and at that point maybe even less than nothing in terms of interest in the […]
+Like this seemingly infinite and jesting snore in the next room, which is most annoying to the insomniac that I am: (For example: He had nothing in […]

 Read More